emre-mr246/42_ring2_fdf/README.md

 ## Objective 🎯

-The objective of the "fdf" project is to generate a wireframe representation of a terrain based on coordinates provided in a file.
+The objective of the "FDF" project is to generate a wireframe representation of a terrain based on coordinates provided in a file.
 This involves parsing the file to extract coordinate data, transforming these coordinates into a 3D space, and using a graphics library to draw lines between points to visualize the terrain.

 ## Line Drawing Algorithm 🧠